creachadair/recipes/breads/banana-bread.md

 ## Notes

-- 2 or 3 typical bananas is fine for a single loaf.
+- 2 or 3 typical bananas is fine for a single loaf; I prefer the texture with 3.
-  At 4 or more, you should split the recipe, to preserve texture.
+  At 4 or more, you should split the recipe.